edespino/cloudberry-site/docs/sql-stmts/truncate.md

 **`CASCADE`**

-Because this key word applies to foreign key references (which are not supported in Cloudberry Database) it has no effect.
+Because this key word applies to foreign key references (which are not supported in Apache Cloudberry) it has no effect.

 **`RESTRICT`**

-Because this key word applies to foreign key references (which are not supported in Cloudberry Database) it has no effect.
+Because this key word applies to foreign key references (which are not supported in Apache Cloudberry) it has no effect.

 ## Notes